frauenfeld400/MineSweeperCPP/README.md

 I would still like to add all of that.

+As of 8/21/2023, the player can now lose, there is a reset button, and a debug button.
+There is no win condiiton yet.
+The searching algorithm now more closely mimics the original.

 To compile, I used g++, with the following:

 g++ minesweeper.cpp -o minesweeper.exe -static